Switching factoring companies

 - Outstanding funded invoices should be settled before the old agreement closes to avoid reserve disputes.

+Switching factoring companies is a multi-step process that involves the old agreement, the new agreement, outstanding invoices, UCC filings, and customer payment redirections.
 Missing any of these steps can result in overlapping obligations, disputed customer payments, or a delayed lien release that blocks the new factor from funding.

 Steps to review before switching